Kordyjan/bevy_sorting/README.md

 ### What types can be used in flow markers?

-Automatic inference creates auto-sets for components, resources and events.
-In manual markers you can use them, but also any rust type (as long as it is `'static`).
-For example if you want to group all systems manipulating or reading stats of the player, you can create unit type `PlayerStats` and use it in markers: `.writes::<PlayerStats>` and `.reads::<PlayerStats>`.
+Automatic inference creates auto-sets for components, resources, and events.
+In manual markers, you can use them, but also any rust type (as long as it is `'static`).
+For example, if you want to group all systems manipulating or reading stats of the player, you can create unit type `PlayerStats` and use it in markers: `.writes::<PlayerStats>` and `.reads::<PlayerStats>`.

 ## What are the simplest use cases?